-The "Fourth Hour" associated with this class will be an asynchronous component involving a set of learning modules designed to prepare you for each class meeting.
+The "Fourth Hour" associated with this class will be an asynchronous component involving a set of learning modules designed to prepare you for each class meeting - often by providing you with a first look at the material we'll be covering at the beginning of that class meeting.
 Each of these modules will consist of a short prerecorded lecture and some activities designed to give you a chance to check your understanding of the material presented.
-You are expected to complete each learning module before the corresponding class meeting, and doing so counts toward a portion of your grade in this course.
-However, I want to emphasize that the activities within these modules are structured such that you cannot lose points for "wrong" answers - only for not bothering to engage with them.
+These modules are optional and do not count toward your grade in this course, but they are highly recommended for members of the class who want to get a jump-start on any given day's material.